T-Mads/Budget-Control-Sample/README.md

 Privacy information can be found at https://privacy.microsoft.com/en-us/

-Microsoft and any contributors reserve all others rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.
+Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel, or otherwise.